ENG4U - Grade 12 English Online

 Unit 4Novel Studies “The Wars”25 Hours

-Unit 5Course Summative13 Hours
+Unit 5Course Summative12 Hours

-FINALFinal Exam2 Hours
+FINALFinal Exam3 Hours

 View Sample Gradebook Total110 Hours

-Please be aware that, as per Ministry guidelines, OVS has a mandatory minimum requirement of 14 days enrollment for students to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.
+Please note, as per Ministry guidelines, OVS has a mandatory 14 day minimum requirement for student enrollment to be eligible for a midterm report card and 28 days enrollment to be eligible for a final report card.

 As summarized in Growing Success 2010, the primary purpose of assessment and evaluation is to improve student learning.
-Information gathered through assessment helps teachers to determine students’ strengths and weaknesses in their achievement of the curriculum expectations in each course.
+Information gathered through assessment helps teachers to determine students’ strengths and weaknesses and adapt curriculum and instructional approaches accordingly.

-This information also serves to guide teachers in adapting curriculum and instructional approaches to students’ needs and in assessing the overall effectiveness of programs and classroom practices.
-As part of assessment, teachers provide students with descriptive feedback that guides their efforts towards improvement.
-Evaluation refers to the process of judging the quality of student work on the basis of established criteria, and assigning a value to represent that quality.
+As part of assessment, teachers provide students with descriptive feedback to help guide their learning Evaluation refers to the process of measuring the quality of work against an established criteria, and assigning a value representative of work quality.
 All curriculum expectations must be accounted for in instruction, but evaluation focuses on students’ achievement of the overall expectations.

-A students’ achievement of the overall expectations is evaluated on the basis of his or her achievement of related specific expectations.
-Teachers will use their professional judgement to determine which specific expectations should be used to evaluate achievement of overall expectations, and which ones will be covered in instruction and assessment but not necessarily evaluated.
-In order to ensure that assessment and evaluation are valid and reliable, and that they lead to the improvement of student learning, teachers must use assessment and evaluation strategies that:
+A students’ achievement is evaluated in relation to specific expectations.
+Teachers use their professional judgement to determine which specific expectations should be used to evaluate achievement of overall expectations, and which ones will be covered in instruction and assessment but not used as an evaluation benchmark.
+To ensure assessment and evaluation are valid and fair teachers use assessment and evaluation strategies that:

 • Address both what students learn and how well they learn

-• Are based both on the categories of knowledge and skills and on the achievement level descriptions given in the achievement chart
+• Are based on the achievement level descriptions given in the achievement chart

-• Are varied in nature, administered over a period of time, and designed to provide opportunities for students to demonstrate the full range of their learning
+• Are varied in nature, administered over time, and designed to provide opportunities for students to demonstrate the full range of their learning

 • Are appropriate for the learning activities used, the purposes of instruction, and the needs and experiences of the students